theodorsm/time-latency-distribution-plotter/README.md

-# RTT-PLOTTER
+# Time-latency-distribution

-A basic script used for plotting round-trip-times from ping.
+A basic script used for plotting time-latency distribution from binary data created by my TRex fork: https://github.com/theodorsm/trex-core .
-Useful for getting a quick insight into the state of a link.

 ## Requirements